devdartjs/qr-code/README.md

 - Adjust QR code colors, logo, and size inside the main React component.
 - Modify styles via Tailwind CSS utility classes.
 - Extend functionality by editing React components or adding new pages.

-## ⚪ Contributing

-Contributions are welcome!
-Feel free to fork the project, create branches, and open pull requests.
-Please follow the existing code style and write clear commit messages.

-## ⚪ License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.